 Putting a small gift in Christmas cards

-This is a kids’ tradition in Australia – all of the school kids tend to put a small gift like a small candy cane, a sweet or a mini Christmas decoration in the envelope with their Christmas card.
+This is a kids’ tradition in Australia – all of the school kids tend to put a small gift like a small candy cane, a sweet, some craft or a mini Christmas decoration in the envelope with their Christmas card.
 This usually means my kids end up with 30 candy canes each in the last few days of term!

 Bring a plate

 One of the most misunderstood Australian traditions which catches expats out is being asked to ‘bring a plate’ when invited to a BBQ.
 This doesn’t mean bring an empty plate to eat off – it means bring a plate of something to share.
 This could be snacks, cakes, salads etc. If in doubt, ask what sort of food they’d like you to bring!
 I’m not sure whether people really do often show up just carrying an empty plate, but at least now you know not to do that!

 Another BBQ/party tradition in Australia is that you bring your own drinks with you.
 The host’s fridge is likely to be full, so it’s usually a good idea to go to a party with your own cool bag or cool box so you can keep your drinks cool.
 It’s also common to bring fold out chairs with you (I usually pack some in the car and can go and get them if we need them).
 It makes life so much easier for hosts when people come prepared.

 This isn’t a favourite ‘Australia tradition’, but it is something that happens in all of the big shops so I thought I’d mention it.
 Bunnings, Target, KMart and the like ask to see your bags and receipt as you leave.
 It’s nothing personal – everyone just gets checked.
 It felt very strange to us when we first moved though so I thought it was worth including so you know to expect it!